 What is trekking?

 Trekking is an activity in which people take multi-day hiking trips through rural, often rugged territory.
-Encyclopedia describes, trekking is a form of walking, undertaken with the specific purpose of exploring and enjoying the scenery.
+An encyclopedia describes trekking is a form of walking, undertaken with the specific purpose of exploring and enjoying the scenery.
 It usually takes place on trails in areas of relatively unspoiled wildernesses.

 - Can I trek or is trekking for me?